Portal for life science/healthcare startups

 • Startup Visa

-• setup corporation, office in Japan
+• setting up in Japan

 • Company establishment